 - a vein condition, such as deep vein thrombosis

-- the build-up of fat, usually in the legs
+- a build-up of fat, usually in the legs

-Some people are prescribed medicines called diuretics to help their body get rid of excess fluid via urine.
+Some people need medicines called diuretics.
+These medicines help their body get rid of excess fluid via your urine (pee).
 Some people need to change the medicines they are taking after talking to their doctor.

-If the fluid is in just one part of the body, then you might get some relief from:
+If the fluid is only in one part of your body, you can feel more comfortable if you:

-- elevate the affected part above your heart when you can
+- raise the swollen part above your heart when you can